verisense-network/verisense/README.md

 For more details, please check our [paper](https://arxiv.org/abs/2408.16094).

 ### 4. **Restaking**
-After Eigenlayer issued the idea, restaking becomes popular.
-Verisense harnesses the power of restaking, reusing the staking mechanisms of existing tokens to provide decentralized security for its consensus layer instead of bootstrapping a new PoS network from scratch.

-Currently we are working with [Karak](https://karak.network/) and [Symbiotic](https://symbiotic.fi/) as security providers.
+Verisense leverages the power of restaking by utilizing existing token staking mechanisms to deliver decentralized security for its consensus layer, eliminating the need to establish a new Proof of Stake (PoS) network from scratch.
+Through partnerships with leading restaking platforms such as EigenLayer, Karak, and Symbiotic, Verisense plays a pivotal role in enhancing blockchain security infrastructure.
+Acting as a crucial intermediary, it restructures and redistributes pooled security from cross-chain restaking protocols to decentralized applications (AVS).
+These applications often vary significantly in their business models, security requirements, degrees of decentralization, and budget constraints, making Verisense an essential component in meeting their diverse needs effectively.

 ## Getting start